grahamjh99/VisionDrive/project-feedback.md

 - Review project requirments and rubrics with students early on, so that they know how they will be assessed.
 - Focus your project feedback on **required** project components
-- Work with your local team to provide timely, targeted feedback for **every** student
+- Work with your local team to provide timely, targeted feedback for **every** project

 ---